redmonroe/deploy-linux/README.md

 $ export FLASK_APP=deploy.py
 $ export FLASK_ENV=development

-# Alternately, you may use python-dotenv (part of the above installation of dependencies) # to set environmental variables defined in .env
+# Alternately, you may use the package called python-dotenv (part of the above installation of dependencies) to set environmental variables defined in .env

-$ mv .sample-env .env  /rename file .env which flask can see
+$ mv .sample-env .env  #rename file .env which flask can see

 # in .env file place the FLASK_APP & FLASK_ENV lines from above
 ```